-- ☐ Make sure your child is not exposed to cigarette smoke.
-Second hand smoke predisposes him to childhood illnesses like coughs, colds, ear infections, pneumonia, and asthma. - ☐ See your dentist for regular check-ups.
+- Second-hand smoke (from cigarettes, E-cigs, cannabis) is harmful to your child.
+Ask your health care provider for help to quit smoking.
+Cannabis edibles should be locked away to prevent unintentional poisoning. - □ See your dentist for regular check-ups.
 Assist her brushing twice daily with a small amount (peasized portion) of fluoridated toothpaste.
-Floss her teeth daily if her teeth touch each other. - ☐ Children can still have episodes of bed-wetting at this age.
-Talk to your health care provider if this is an ongoing issue. - Having a healthy lifestyle yourself with healthy eating and physical activity will provide a good role model for your child. - ☐ Your child will soon be participating in preschool and kindergarten.
-If he is currently in fulltime child care, the transition should not be difficult.
-Speak to your child-care worker about any concerns to follow up with your health-care provider.
-They may recommend some community resources such as parenting skills programs for you or social skills training for your child.
+Floss her teeth daily if her teeth touch each other. - □ Children can still have episodes of bed-wetting at this age.
+Talk to your health care provider if this is an ongoing issue. - □ Having a healthy lifestyle yourself with healthy eating and physical activity will provide a good role model for your child. - ❑ Your child will soon be attending pre-school and kindergarten.
+If he is currently in full-time childcare, the transition should not be difficult.
+Speak to your childcare worker about any concerns to discuss with your healthcare provider.
+They may recommend community resources such as parenting skills programs for you or social skills training for your child.